ozzywithab/ID_S10194236_OzzyTham_PlayGamesSite/README.md

 * Player not allowed to get more than 5 questions wrong in trivia (4th commit)

+* Dice game is implemented fully, need to find dice icons (5th commit)

 #### Features to implement

+* ALL PAGES NEED HTML AND CSS TO BE DONE

 * Leaderboards